Hyllesen/TaxiApp/README.md

 # TaxiApp

-## Getting Started
+## Intro

+This branch is an example of a React Native Socket.io chat.

 This project is a companion to a video series from reactnativetutorial.net.

-Video tutorials can be seen here: https://www.youtube.com/channel/UCBGkweoKCtSBx6GEXRYIWLg
+Video tutorial can be seen here: https://youtu.be/cfggyE1Ptbc

 ## Prerequisites